filipvabrousek/JS-Algorithms/ML - 1-Theory-and-NN.md

 /*-------------------------------------------- 2 --------------------------------------------------
 UPDATE INPUTS
 2.1 - If the number of inputs supplied is incorrect...
-2.2 - loop through all the layers, get one neuro layer from neuroLayers at index
+2.2 - loop through all the hidden, get one layer from "neuroLayers" array at index
 - add outputs to inputs (by concat)

 2.3 - For each neuron sum the (inputs * corresponding weights).